Syria war: UN Security Council to vote on Aleppo ceasefire

 Story highlights

-Aleppo, Syria (CNN)The UN Security Council will vote Monday on a proposed ceasefire in Syria's Aleppo to allow desperately needed aid into the war-ravaged city.
+Aleppo, Syria (CNN)The United Nations Security Council will vote Monday on a proposed ceasefire in the Syrian city of Aleppo to allow desperately needed aid into the war-ravaged zone, but Russia has indicated it will likely veto the resolution.

-The vote comes as the Syrian regime continues to blitz Aleppo's east in support of its troops there as part of an operation to seize control of the area held by rebels for more than four years.
+The vote comes as the Syrian regime continues to blitz Aleppo's east in support of its troops there, as part of an operation to seize control of the area held by rebels for more than four years.

-Dozens have been killed daily in the strikes and crossfire between regime forces and rebels.
+Dozens have been killed daily in the strikes and crossfire between regime forces and rebels since forces entered the area on November 26, activist groups say.

+While the regime has made sweeping territorial gains in eastern Aleppo, rebel forces fought back Monday in the al-Mayassar neighborhood.
+Rebels also hit a Russian mobile hospital in Aleppo, killing one medic and injuring two doctors, Russia's state-run Sputnik news agency reported, quoting a defense ministry spokesman.

+A government siege on eastern Aleppo is now tighter than ever, and food stocks, clean water supplies and medicine are running dry.
+The UN has repeated calls for safe passage, but it says the Syrian government and its most powerful ally, Russia, have failed to guarantee this for its humanitarian staff.

+Russia has begun sending in aid and setting up mobile clinics, after all the hospitals in eastern Aleppo were bombed beyond use.
+Russia has been widely blamed for the destruction of medical facilities -- it has supported Syrian government troops with an aerial bombardment campaign.

-A draft resolution put forward by Spain, New Zealand and Egypt proposes a week long ceasefire that could be extended by further seven-day periods; it demands that all parties in the conflict allow immediate and safe humanitarian access to all of Aleppo by the UN and its partners.
+A draft resolution put forward by Spain, New Zealand and Egypt proposes a week-long ceasefire that could be extended by further seven-day periods.
+It also demands that all parties in the conflict allow immediate and safe humanitarian access to all of Aleppo by the UN and its partners.

-It does not include groups the council categorizes as terrorist organizations, such as ISIS and the Al-Nusra Front (previously known as Jabhat al-Nusra).
+It does not include groups the council categorizes as terrorist organizations, such as ISIS and the Al-Nusra Front.

+Russia, the most powerful ally of Syrian President Bashar al-Assad, has used its veto power as a permanent member of the Security Council to quash five resolutions on the Syrian conflict since the war broke out in 2011 following the Arab Spring uprising.
+China has vetoed four of those five.

+Russian Foreign Minister Sergey Lavrov said the ceasefire resolution would undermine ongoing talks between Moscow and Washington on Aleppo and would therefore be "counterproductive."

-Twenty-four people were killed and more than 85 were injured in eastern Aleppo on Sunday in airstrikes and shelling, according to the Aleppo Media Center activist group.
+Twenty-four people were killed and more than 85 wounded in eastern Aleppo on Sunday in airstrikes and shelling, according to the Aleppo Media Center activist group.

 Separately, in the nearby province of Idlib, another 67 people were killed and 80 injured Sunday in airstrikes that targeted residential areas, marketplaces and schools, according to the self-styled Syrian Civil Defence rescue group, also known as the White Helmets.

-The regime now holds some 60% of eastern Aleppo, making swift gains since breaking through rebel defense lines and entering the enclave on November 26.
+The regime now holds some 60% of eastern Aleppo, making swift gains since breaking through rebel defense lines.

 'We will rebuild'